AbdullahBay/inet/showcases/general/parsim/doc/index.rst

   - fcsMode DONE
   - parsim-communications-class = "cNamedPipeCommunications" DONE

+..
 The modules are assigned to partitions, as follows:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: radioMedium1**.partition-id
+   :start-at: *A**.partition-id
-   :end-at: configurator4**.partition-id
+   :end-at: *D**.partition-id
    :language: ini

+..
+This assigns a subnetwork and the router it's connected to to the same partition.

+..
+Each subnetwork and the router it's connected to is assigned to the same partition. **TODO** the submodules as well?

 ..
 Also, the priorities of all modules are specified.
 Setting priorities defines the order of events if multiple events in different partitions happen at the same simulation time.
 In this case, we assign the same priority to all modules as their partition number, like so: